 Play the Peaceful Sounds – When stress seems to be looming around your head, auditory relaxation can be a great method for calming down.
 Research has shown that listening to natural sounds such as birds chirping, a gentle breeze, or a rushing waterfall can facilitate fast recovery after reacting to a psychological stressor.
 All you have to do is pull out your phone or open a new tab on your laptop to give it a try.

-And remember that before you know it, we will be free from finals and ready to enjoy a well-deserved winter break where we can get back to exploring the great outdoors.
+And remember that before you know it, we will be free from finals and ready to enjoy a well-deserved summer break where we can get back to exploring the great outdoors.